yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Developer edition.md

 #### Exit criteria:

--  Navigate to the Cosmos DB query explorer and create a query using this order id to see the new extended state actually persisted to the database.
+-  Navigate to the Cosmos DB query explorer and create a query using this order id to see the new extended state actually persisted to the database

 ## After the hands-on lab